-DFE/ESFA capital grants: This includes devolved formula capital.
+DFE/ESFA capital grants: This includes the devolved formula capital grant and other capital grants from the local authority.

-The transfer of funds relate to the additions to fixed assets during the year and to cover the additional costs over and above those covered by GAG funding.
+The transfer of funds relate to the purchase of capital additions during the year, as well as transfer/use of unrestricted reserves to cover the excess of expenditure over restricted revenue income.